Federal Oversight Undermined

 Berkeley was initially the last holdout in Alameda County, but on October 29, 2025, the City Council voted 8-1 to encrypt police communications despite public opposition.
 Berkeley's Police Accountability Board had urged more deliberation, but the council sided with the police department.

-Demand Police Commission Authority
+Demand Police Commission authority

 Push for policy requiring advance Police Commission approval for major transparency decisions.
 The Commission exists for oversight—make encryption subject to it.